fullmoonissue/tas-scaffolding/README.md

 3. Checks
-    Register a new file (make TAS=any% FILE=0-init.lua register, from test-tas-scaffolding project folder) Then add an input enough long to be viewed after (ex: input:start(cf + 650, 200) in tas/any%/0-init.lua) Then update the value in configuration/play.lua (local currentTas = 'any%') Then display inputs in BizHawk (View -> Display inputs) Finally, reboot the core (Emulation -> Reboot Core) and check that the inputs are displayed
+    Register a new file (make TAS=any% FILE=0-init.lua register, from test-tas-scaffolding project folder) Then add an input enough long to be viewed after (ex: input:start(cf + 650, 200) in tas/any%/0-init.lua) Then update the value in configuration/play.lua (local currentCategory = 'any%') Then display inputs in BizHawk (View -> Display inputs) Finally, reboot the core (Emulation -> Reboot Core) and check that the inputs are displayed